Skip to main content

 It may be mentioned here that neither the Assam government nor KAAC offers any beneficial assistance to the ginger farmers.

-The chief, hence, freely allots land for the cultivation of ginger, rice, maize, millets etc that villagers deem fit to cultivate.
+The chief, hence, freely allots land for the cultivation of ginger, rice, maize, millets, etc. that villagers deem fit to cultivate.

-As mentioned earlier, the Kukis were the first community to cultivate ginger in of Assam in the hills of Karbi Anglong.
+As mentioned earlier, the Kukis were the first community to cultivate ginger in Assam in the hills of Karbi Anglong.
 And as the cultivation reaped profits and trade flourished, other communities of the district began to cultivate ginger and companies and business houses began to show their interests in ginger cultivation.

 Not just Karbi Anglong, but the production of organic ginger has boosted the economy of the state as well.

-It is time that the Assam government bestow financial assistance to the farmers for their commitment, which has ultimately brought economic, political and social up-gradation in the region for the past decades.
+It is time that the Assam government bestow financial assistance to the farmers for their commitment, which has ultimately brought economic, political and social upgradation in the region for the past decades.

 It is only when such assistance and acknowledgements are conferred to the ginger cultivators that there can be extensive commercial progression and collective pride not only in the district or the state but in the country as well.